 The appraisal of a student's intellectual capacity and aspects of personality; the interpretation of educational data using descriptive statistics including frequency distributions, measures of central tendency and dispersion, the normal probability curve and graphs.
 Attention is also given to test construction and the development of a testing program.
-Second semester and summer, even-numbered years, Distance Learning, three hours.
+First semester, Distance Learning, three hours.